The Sugar Bush at Proulx Farm

 At Proulx Farm, we only use sap from sugar maple trees.
 Our syrup, maple butter, taffy, maple syrup pie and maple cotton candy are made from 100% pure maple syrup.
 It’s our guarantee.

-Planning to Enjoy Maple Fest?
+Planning to enjoy our Maple Fest?

 - Visit our farm store.